isohelio/puzzles/README.md

 Specify `-o filename` to capture the puzzle solutions to a text file.

-Alternatively if the title line is longer than 50 characters it is interpreted as a single line solution format.
+Alternatively if the title line is longer than 50 characters it is interpreted as a single line solution format e.g.

+        RRRRgggObbRPYRgOOOObPPYYYYBBBbPPppGGGBCbppppGGCCCC

 ### Results